Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

 \subsubsection{Decision error rates}

-Probabilities to conclude superiority of average treatment effects are presented in Table \ref{tab:pReject.ATE.RS}.
-Decisions resulted in appropriate Type I error rates around $.05$ for each of the posterior distribution types under a least favorable scenario of no effect (i.e. DGM $1.1$, $1.2$, $2.1$, $2.2$ of Any and Compensatory rules, and $4.1$ and $4.2$ of the All rule) and the proportions of correct superiority conclusions (i.e. power) were close to the targeted $.80$.
-In general, regression-based methods performed comparable to the reference approach.
-Note that the power of the Compensatory rule in scenario's $4.1$ and $4.2$ was slightly above $.80$ in regression-based methods, suggesting that the method was less robust to such small samples compared to the reference approach.
+\paragraph{Average treatment effects} Probabilities to conclude superiority of average treatment effects are presented in Table \ref{tab:pReject.ATE.k2}.
+Decisions resulted in appropriate Type I error rates around $.05$ for each of the posterior distribution types under a least favorable scenario of no effect (i.e., ES $1.1$, $1.2$, $2.1$, $2.2$ of Any and Compensatory rules) and the proportions of correct superiority conclusions (i.e., power) were close to the targeted $.80$ under a priori estimated sample sizes when the true effect was larger than zero (i.e., ES $3.1$, $3.2$, $4.1$, $4.2$ of Any and Compensatory rules).
+These results showcase that a priori computed sample sizes result in adequate statistical decisions.